adreena/carnd-adv-lane-lines/writeup_template.md

 I divide the warped-image into 9 windows from y-axis and start processing slides from the bottom to the top to find good pixels and adjust the center-lines for the next slide.
 With pixel-threshold of 50 pixels, I decide to whether adjust my center-line based on new findings or not.
 If the condition met in a slide, center-lines are moved to the average point of these pixels which enables me to capture curves more precisley.
 All the good points are collected as a list and passed to polyfit to generate coefficents for drawing left & right lines.

-After the fits are calculate, I create 2 Line() instances for the left & the right lines.
-Line class holds some feature information for doing frame correction in processing a sequence of images, so I keep all the good lines in a list.
+After the line-fits are calculated, I create 2 Line() instances for the left & the right line.
+Line class holds some feature-information for doing frame correction in processing a sequence of images.
+I also keep all the good lines in a list for comparison and correction purposes of upcoming frames.

 Some of the main featres I keep my eyes on are:

     * `line_base_pos` : the position of the line relative to the center of the image; to check the position of the line with previous frame within an offset to avoid jumps